reflex-dev/reflex-examples/qr-scanner/README.md

 camera permissions if the server is not secure (or localhost)!

-Additionally, if your component does not have `on_error` set to a valid EvenHandler, you'll get a rather obtuse error on the frontend like:
+Additionally, if your component does not have `on_error` set to a valid EventHandler, you'll get a rather obtuse error on the frontend like:

 ```console
 TypeError: p.current is not a function.
 (In 'p.current(e)', 'p.current' is undefined)